blinklabs-io/docs/src/content/docs/guides/cardano-up/002-quick-start-docker-desktop.md

 >
 > ![cardano-up-verify-binary-path](/cardano-up-verify-binary-path.png)

+***

 ### Congratulations!

-Now we are ready to using cardano-up.
-We are now ready to walk through [how to use cardano-up](../003-using-cardano-up).
+Now we are ready to start using cardano-up.
+We can now walk through [how to use cardano-up](../003-using-cardano-up) to demostrate the ease of use and power of using cardano-up to install docker images of the services you need.